aaditmunje/DocForge-Learning-Tasks/task_3/README.md

 # Task 3: Loan Default Prediction

 ## Objective
 Build a model to predict whether a customer will default on a loan.

-## Dataset
-- train.csv → contains features and target (is_default)
-- test.csv → contains features only

-## Task
-- Train a machine learning model
-- Predict `is_default` for test data

-## Submission Format
-ID,is_default

-## Evaluation
-Use Accuracy or AUC
+Task description given on kaggle. link: https://www.kaggle.com/t/bea584bf1db84fbd8a2773c982c2e4b0